 In February 2016, the Financial Accounting Standards Board (the "FASB") established Accounting Standards Codification ("ASC") Topic 842, "Leases", by issuing Accounting Standards Update ("ASU") No. 2016-02, which requires lessees to now recognize operating leases on the balance sheet and disclose key information about leasing arrangements.
 ASC Topic 842 was subsequently amended by ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10, Codification Improvements to Topic 842, Leases; and ASU No. 2018-11, Targeted Improvements.
 The new standard establishes a right-of-use ("ROU") model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
 Lessor accounting under the new standard is substantially unchanged.
 Additional qualitative and quantitative disclosures are also required.
-The Company adopted the new standard on January 1, 2022 using the modified the following practical expedients and accounting policies elections related to this standard:
+The Company adopted the new standard on January 1, 2022 using the modified retrospective transition method, which applies the provisions of the standard at the effective date without adjusting the comparative periods presented.
+The Company adopted the following practical expedients and accounting policies elections related to this standard:

-- Short-term lease accounting policy election allowing lessees tonot recognize ROU assets and liabilities for leases with a term of 12 months or less; - The option to not separate lease and non-lease components in the Company's lease contracts; and - The package of practical expedients applied to all of its leases, including (i)not reassessing whether any expired or existing contracts are or contain leases, (ii)not reassessing the lease classification for any expired or existing leases, and (iii) not reassessing the capitalization of initial direct costs for any existing leases.
+- Short-term lease accounting policy election allowing lessees to not recognize ROU assets and liabilities for leases with a term of 12 months or less; - The option to not separate lease and non-lease components in the Company's lease contracts; and - The package of practical expedients applied to all of its leases, including (i) not reassessing whether any expired or existing contracts are or contain leases, (ii) not reassessing the lease classification for any expired or existing leases, and (iii) not reassessing the capitalization of initial direct costs for any existing leases.

-Adoption of this standard resulted in the recognition of operating lease right-of-use assets and corresponding lease liabilities of approximately \$\$81,000 on the consolidated balance sheet as of January 1, 2022.
-Disclosures related to the amount, timing and uncertainty of cash flows arising from leases are included in Not\$, Right of Use Asset and Operating Lease Liability.
+Adoption of this standard resulted in the recognition of operating lease right-of-use assets and corresponding lease liabilities of approximately \$681,000 on the consolidated balance sheet as of January 1, 2022.
+Disclosures related to the amount, timing and uncertainty of cash flows arising from leases are included in Note 9, Right of Use Asset and Operating Lease Liability.